We have introduced a dedicated time slot for:

 At the moment it’s not possible to get wheelchairs onto Mayflower or Pyronaut, but if you are able to manage the boarding steps onto the boat we can make arrangements on John King.

-For a comprehensive access guide to M Shed, please see the Disabled Go website.
+For a comprehensive access guide to M Shed, visit the AccessAble website.